Concept | Data lineage#

 The Data Lineage view allows you to track where data originated, how and where it changed over time, and its journey through your data pipeline.

-Data Lineage can help you either investigate the root cause of a data issue by tracking the changes made to a column upstream, or identify downstream impacts of changes you’d like to make to a dataset and notify impacted users.
+Data Lineage can help you investigate the root cause of a data issue by tracking the changes made to a column upstream.
+It can also identify downstream impacts of changes you’d like to make to a dataset and notify impacted users.

 Data Lineage view#